az-digital/arizona-bootstrap/site/content/docs/5.1/content/typography.md

 ### Switching a single heading's font without a wrapper

-Heading font-family reads a shared `--az-heading-font-family` custom property — the same one `.az-headings-mixed`/`.az-headings-serif` above set on a container.
+Heading font-family reads a shared `--az-heading-font-family` custom property — the same one `.az-headings-serif` sets on a container and `.az-headings-mixed` sets on its `h1`–`h3`/`.h1`–`.h3` descendants above.
 Setting it directly on one heading works the same way, for a one-off case that doesn't need a wrapping element or a new utility class.

 {{< example >}}
 <h2 style="--az-heading-font-family: garamond-premier-pro, Georgia, 'Times New Roman', serif;">h2.
 Just this heading, in serif</h2>